hobyst/flmidi-101/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to flmidi-101's documentation!
+Welcome to FL Studio MIDI Scripting 101!
 ======================================
-flmidi-101 is a comprehensive guide for FL Studio MIDI Scripting.
+FL Studio MIDI Scripting 101 is a comprehensive guide for FL Studio MIDI Scripting.
 Rather than serving as a technical document for the API, it has a more practical approach to MIDI scripting.
 Its intention is to serve both absolute beginners and more well-versed developers to help them achieve their goals on MIDI scripting.